shiva-varanasi/mordoc-docs/content/en/syntax-components/links.md

 ---
 title: Links
-description: Create hyperlinks, cross-references, and external links in your Mordoc documentation with markdown syntax.
+description: Create hyperlinks, cross-references, and external links in your documentation.
 ---

 Links connect your documentation pages together and point to external resources.
 Mordoc supports standard markdown link syntax with automatic handling of external links.

-## Basic Link Syntax
+# Syntax

 Create links using markdown bracket notation: